A Community-Focused Law Firm That’s Here For You

 Do All Florida Estates Go Through Probate?

 Not all estates in Florida must go through the probate process.
-Also commonly called estate administration, probate is generally necessary when a person passes away owning assets solely in their name.
-Even if they have named heirs for said property in their will, probate is often necessary in order to validate the will and officially transfer ownership.
+Also commonly called estate administration, probate is generally necessary when a person who passed away owned assets solely in their name.
+Even if they had named heirs for said property in their will, probate is often necessary to validate the will and officially transfer ownership.

 What Are Probate Assets?